liuwd15/scRIN/README.md

 The simplest usage is:
 > ks_tin.py -r example_refseq.bed -i example_sorted.bam

-To reduce the effect of alternative splicing in single cells, use **-e** option to calculate TIN on exons.
+To reduce the effect of alternative splicing in single cells, use **-e** option to calculate adjusted KS and TIN on exons.
 > ks_tin.py -r example_refseq.bed -i example_sorted.bam -e

 The gene models with low expression are filted out.
 The default threshold is average coverage (read length * mapped read number / gene model length) > 1, you can change it with **-d** option.
 > ks_tin.py -r example_refseq.bed -i example_sorted.bam -d 2

+If you want to get the rank of TIN of each trancript across samples, use **-k** option.
+This will create a .xls file containing the rank of TIN of transcripts expresses in all samples.
+> ks_tin.py -r example_refseq.bed -i example_sorted.bam -k

 It is also recommended that many .bam files should be processed together.
 You can input comma-separated .bam files like this.